All Episodes

 We need you to stop picking on each other and get with it.

-If they can do that, it's possible that the people of the field will turn away from each other and toward the subject itself and get the job done.
+If they can do that, it's possible that the people of the field would turn away from each other and toward the subject itself and get the job done, get disclosure out of the way so we can get on with it, policy and science instead of myth and aspersion and lies and deceit.

 No problem.

-Personal attacks designed to simply damage and leave scorched earth.
+These victory, personal attacks designed to simply damage scorched earth.

 As you point out, it has got to stop.

-And the people of Montgomery ought to be very ashamed of themselves, as far as I'm concerned.
+And the people in Alabama ought to be very ashamed of themselves, as far as I'm concerned.

-And it's somewhat exacerbated by the fact that some of the elite people in the field don't even feel they want to sully themselves by addressing this.
+And it's somewhat exacerbated by the fact that some of the elite people in the field don't even feel they want to focus by addressing this.

-The reason is because there are no universities that will participate.
+The reason is because there are no universities who will participate.

 There are no government agencies, no military, no intelligence.

-There are no institutions at all, including the media, in a permanent position, that will support it.
+There are no institutions at all, including the media in a perfect position, who will support it.

 Therefore, it's a little raggedy.

-I don't know of anybody in this field, nobody that I would associate with, that don't have some fundamental traits.
+I don't know of anybody in this field, certainly nobody that I would associate with, that don't have some fundamental traits, namely warp disclosure, that needs to treat them, want to work hard for it, and only to look at the resources that they have, the degree, the intelligence, the skills.

-Well, the one thing I learned when I spent some time in Peer, John Mack, and I was there when the NOVA special came out, when someone with the tax he was under really intensified, is that one thing I learned is this is not a fair game.
+One thing I learned when I spent some time in Pier, which is a treatment of John Mack, and I was here when the NOVA special came in, I was there when some of the attacks he was under really intensified, is that one thing I learned is this is not a fair game.

-It is a game with an unbalanced playing field.
+It is a pre-game with an unbalanced field.

 There aren't enough degrees.